EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.Rmd

-A new approach to SEA was needed, one that scaled across all countries for many years without relying on economic data to estimate technical efficiencies.
+A new approach to SEA was needed, one that scaled across all countries for many years without relying on economic data to estimate machine efficiencies.

 # Design of `R` packages

-The most important decision for the design of the suite of `R` packages involves data format.
+The most important design decision for the suite of `R` packages involved data format.
 We authors are among those who developed the Physical Supply-Use Table (PSUT) framework, a matrix-based approach to describing energy flows